StoneSteel27/adya-hackathon/mcp_servers_documentation/PANDAS_MCP_SERVER/credentials.md

 # Pandas MCP Server Credentials

 ## Overview
-This document provides instructions on obtaining and structuring the credentials needed to connect the Pandas MCP Server in the Vanij Platform.
+This document provides instructions on obtaining and structuring the credentials needed to connect the Pandas MCP Server
 ---

 ## Credential Format